KaraAJC/know-yourself/README.md

 To run this file:
 - CD into the directory
-- enter `ruby know-yourself.rb` in your command line
+- enter `ruby know_yourself.rb` in your command line